entigolabs/entigo-pipeline-plugin/README.md

 #### getArgoApp

 Gets information about the ArgoCD application.
-Currently, returns values for repoUrl, revision and path.

 Parameters:

 * name - **Required**, name of the ArgoCD application.
 * projectName - Optional, name of the ArgoCD project.
 * connectionSelector - Overrides the ARGO_CD_SELECTOR env variable, value which is used to select a connection based on the configured connection matchers.

+Returned values:

+* repoUrl - ArgoCD application source repo URL
+* revision - ArgoCD application source target revision
+* path - ArgoCD application source path

 Minimal usage example